pingcap/docs-cn/tidb-troubleshooting-map.md

     - The SQL contains multiple sub-queries connected by `Union`.
 See [case-1828](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case1828.md) in Chinese.

+For more information about troubleshooting OOM, see [Troubleshoot TiDB OOM Issues](/troubleshoot-tidb-oom.md).

 ### 3.3 Wrong execution plan

 - 3.3.1 Symptom